schnatterer/smeagol-galore/README.md

 Note that

 * SCM-Manager installs plugins via the internet on first startup, so it might take some time.
   You can choose which plugins are installed by editing `plugin-config.yml`, e.g. by mounting your own version into the
-  container: `- v your-plugin-config.yml:/etc/scm/plugin-config.yml`
+  container: `- v your-plugin-config.yml:/etc/scm/plugin-config.yml`.
+  See [SCM-Jenkins](https://oss.cloudogu.com/jenkins/job/scm-manager/) for available plugins.
 * A self-signed certificate will be created on startup.
   These will result in warnings in your browser.
   See bellow for custom certificates.